Website Resource Training & Solutions - MN Service Cooperative

 Current Minnesota teaching license

-Minimum of five years of experience in education
+Minimum of five years of teaching experience

 Valid MN Driver’s License

 Master’s degree in related education field (curriculum and instruction, reading, etc.)

 Literacy Specialist License